STMicroelectronics/meta-st-stm32mp-oss/docs/oss_zephyr.md

 ## Important note

-The support of the stm32mp1 platform has been introduced since the Honister distribution of the meta-zephyr layer.
+The support of the stm32mp1 platform has been introduced since the Mickledore distribution of the meta-zephyr layer.

 ## Layer Dependency